 Treatment can take a long time, which may explain the high dropout rate.
 Some researchers have found that three-quarters of people with PTSD stop treatment.
-However, treatment (usually a combination of medications and psychotherapy) can be helpful if you stick with it.
+However, treatment (usually a combination of psychotherapy and medications) can be helpful if you stick with it.

 The aim of psychotherapy is to help a person cope with painful memories and manage emotional and physical reactions to stress.
 A variety of techniques can be helpful.
 Regardless of the technique used, education about human responses to trauma is valuable.
 Psychotherapy and education can help family members understand the disorder and cope with its effects.

 If you have had a frightening experience, it can change your view of the world.
 Dealing with the stress of a traumatic event can be more difficult if you see yourself as a victim and your self-image centers on your experience of being a victim.
 If psychotherapy reinforces this belief, it can be counterproductive.
 In psychotherapy, you can recognize that tragedy, violence and evil are human experiences, that the desire for revenge or compensation is normal, but that many parts of your life remain in your control.
 The goal is to help you live the best life you can despite the frightening experience.

 Some people with PTSD do better with more structured psychotherapy.
 Others may need a place to explore the connection between traumatic experiences and one's personal development.